cecilialee/cecilialee.github.io/_posts/2017-12-05-intro-to-r-programming.md

 ## Why Learn R for Data Science?

 Before diving in, you might want to know why should you learn R for Data Science.
-There are two major reasons.
+There are two major reasons:

 ### Powerful Analytic Packages for Data Science